The Interstellar Song Contest: Ratings

 The episode received overnight figures of 2.57 million, the highest of the fifteenth series at the time of its broadcast.
 It ranked third on the list of highest-viewed for the day, only falling behind the FA Cup and Eurovision.
-After seven days, this increased to 3.75 million.
+The episode received a total of 3.79 million consolidated viewers across 7 days, the highest of the 15th series, and a total of 4.27 million consolidated viewers across 28 days.

 Critical reception

+On the review aggregator website Rotten Tomatoes, 92% of 12 critics' reviews are positive.
 Will Salmon, writing for GamesRadar+, praised the episode's script, characters, and humour, though he criticised the Doctor's torturing of Kid, as he felt it was not justified by the episode's plot.
 Robert Anderson, writing for IGN, praised the episode, highlighting the script, the guest cast, particularly the appearance of Ford, and the political commentary involving the Hellions and its connection to real-world present-day situations; Anderson said that not all of the episode's emotional aspects were successful, however, and believed that Belinda and the Doctor's relationship was "rushed", specifically feeling that the changes in their relationship over time were not properly fleshed out.
-Martin Belam, writing for The Guardian, highlighted the episode's political commentary, Gatwa's performance, and the relationship between the Doctor and Belinda, believing that it was more realistic than that of the Doctor and Ruby Sunday, but also felt that aspects of the episode would have mixed impact for those unfamiliar with Eurovision.
+Martin Belam, writing for The Guardian, highlighted Gatwa's performance, and the relationship between the Doctor and Belinda, believing that it was more realistic than that of the Doctor and Ruby Sunday, but also felt that aspects of the episode would have mixed impact for those unfamiliar with Eurovision.

 Stefan Mohamed, writing for Den of Geek, held a negative review of the episode, stating that while the episode's supporting characters and the Doctor and Belinda's relationship were strong, he felt that the re-appearance of Susan was confusing to those not familiar with the series, Kid was not an effective antagonist, and that the episode did not justify the Doctor's actions toward Kid.
 Newsweeks Ryan Woodrow felt the episode's pace was too fast to allow for strong emotional scenes, feeling that it made the twist involving Cora, the effectiveness of the Hellions as antagonists, and the Doctor's actions toward Kid feel rushed.
 Despite this, he highlighted the performance of Gatwa and the return of the Rani.
 Engadgets positively highlighted the episode's themes and humour, though criticised the episode for feeling constrained by its length.